Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Discussion

 While the RTL approach has shown promise for efficient and interpretable ITR estimation, it has several limitations.
-It assumes consistent treatment and covariate definitions between source and target datasets and relies on the source model being reasonably well specified.
-If new covariates, such as variables not present in the source data, are obtained or observed, an extended model that accounts for these variables may be necessary.
-Moreover, the method has not yet been applied to dynamic treatment regimes or to other types of outcomes.
-Future research directions include incorporating more flexible models and exploring different settings, such as online updating strategies and multi-layer data integration.
-Overall, the RTL method provides a practically feasible and efficient framework for updating individualized treatment rules under effect heterogeneity.
+It assumes consistent treatment and covariate definitions between source and target datasets and relies on the source model being reasonably well specified. { In particular, if new covariates, such as variables not present in the source data, are observed in the target data, an extended model that accounts for these variables may be necessary.
+One potential approach to accommodate such target-specific predictors is a two-step estimation strategy, where the predictions from the target model, fitted on the original covariate set, are used as an offset in a subsequent regression focused on the new variables.
+However, this heuristic relies on the assumption that existing and new covariates are uncorrelated to ensure unbiased estimation.
+In addition, performance may be susceptible to the risk of negative transfer.
+As shown in our simulations in Section \ref{subsec:impact1} (disjoint support sets) and Section \ref{subsec:impact2} (source model misspecification), all transfer learning-based methods experienced performance degradation to some extent.
+While RTL remained relatively more resilient than ITL and/or TransLasso, the reduction in value underscores the need to rigorously assess transfer suitability.
+In practice, a pre-inspection may be helpful, such as using residual diagnostics to identify source model misspecification.
+Investigating clinical knowledge is also vital to identify potential misalignments in interaction terms, as these directly impact transfer learning performance for constructing optimal ITRs.} Moreover, { while our current framework adopts an additive shift formulation, more flexible transformations of the form $\bb\beta_t = f(\bb\beta_s)$ could capture complex source-target relationships, representing an interesting avenue for future research.
+Additionally, other promising directions} include incorporating more flexible {nonlinear} models {as an alternative to the linear specification of the $Q$-function, as well as} exploring different settings, such as online updating strategies and multi-layer data integration.